 This article is also available in Russian.

-- Nexus Regional Dialogue Central Asia // Nexus approach is widely promoted in Turkmenistan
+- Nexus Regional Dialogue Central Asia // European Union promotes Nexus approach to facilitate green investments in Central Asia.

 - Nexus Regional Dialogue Central Asia // Investing in multisectoral projects in Central Asia: challenges and opportunities